Vishvam10/Nexter/README.md

 * Got a good grip on Flexbox and CSS Grids
 * Learnt how to use the Dev Tools in Chrome and Firefox efficiently
 * Grasped the concept of package managers like npm and how to work with them
+* Familiarised myself with icon fonts and svgs in frontend development